sensorfu/sensorfu.github.io/_posts/2026-06-02-meet-the-team-pekka-pirttiaho.markdown

 image: /assets/img/articles/Meet_Pekka_web.jpg
 image_alt: Pekka Pirttiaho
 ---
+Our Cyber Spotlight series continues!
+This week, we’re moving to the front lines of our growth and introduce you to Pekka Pirttiaho, our Head of Sales and Marketing.

+Pekka is the bridge between our deep-tech innovations and the organizations that need them.
+In an industry often clouded by buzzwords and "sales-speak," Pekka is known for his clarity, and his ability to translate complex cyber-defense into actionable business strategy.

 **What’s your role at the company, and what does a typical day look like for you**?